-PURPOSE: To establish which patients may be assessed and not transported by EMS, and to describe the process of documenting a refusal of care and/or ambulance transport, either as "assess and refer" or "against medical advice (AMA)" or "refusal of medical assistance (RMA)."
+PURPOSE: To establish which patients may be assessed and not transported by EMS, and to describe the process of documenting a refusal of care and/or ambulance transport, either as "assess and refer" or "against medical advice (AMA)."

-Against medical advice (AMA)/refusal of medical assistance (RMA)
+Against medical advice (AMA)

-The refusal of treatment and/or ambulance transport by a patient, or their designated decision-maker, against the advice of medical personnel on scene and/or of Online Medical Control (OLMC).
-The patient must demonstrate decision-making capacity to sign out AMA/RMA.
+The refusal of treatment and/or ambulance transport by an unstable patient, or their designated decision-maker, against the advice of medical personnel on scene and/ or of Online Medical Control (OLMC).
+The patient must demonstrate decision-making capacity to sign out AMA.